ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

 that polar2grid will remap or another piece of software that polar2grid provides the remapped input files for.

-Polar2grid is intended for polar-orbitting satellite data.
+Polar2grid is intended for polar-orbiting satellite data.
 Geo-stationary data may work with the current tool-set, but is not guaranteed to always work.